PatrickCarollo/aws-microservice-cicd-iac/README.md

 SAM CLI,This template describes a basic Lambda serverless application backed by a Docker image and exposes an API endpoint with proxy integration.

+## Prerequisites:
+If using GitHub as code source provider for Pipeline, a branch named 'dev' must exist before launching CI/CD stack
 ## Setup Instructions:
 _*set parameters `projectid` to a short string describing the function and `sourcebranch` to either `prov` or `dev`.
 They're used to